amuller/obsearch/README.txt

 * You need a JDK (We have tested OBSearch with Java 1.6.0_01).
-* You need to have a recent version Maven and ANT installed and working (We have tested OBSearch with Maven 2.0.6 and ANT 1.7.0).
+* You need to have a recent version Maven and ANT installed and working (We have tested OBSearch with Maven 2.0.6 and 2.0.7 and ANT 1.7.0).

 The first time you checkout OBSearch do a:
 ./install.sh

 This will download and install all the necessary dependencies.

+Whenever you do svn update and install.sh is changed please run install again.

  Compiling:
  ----------